sf-wdi-gaia/intro-ruby-1/04-ruby-rails/rails-gems/image-upload.md

 1. **If your `.env` was accidentally checked into GitHub, FOLLOW THESE STEPS IMMEDIATELY:**

-  * Delete the current AWS keys according to [Amazon's instructions](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).
+  * Deactivate and delete the current AWS keys according to [Amazon's instructions](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).
   * Remove the `.env` file from your GitHub tracking:  `git rm .env`.
   * Commit the change to delete the `.env` file from git, and push to carry that change up to GitHub.
 Make sure every collaborator pulls down this change.
   * **Only after you're sure your environment variable file (`.env`) is not on GitHub**, generate new AWS keys according  to [Amazon's instructions](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html), and add them to your `.env` file.
 Find a secure, off-GitHub way to get your keys to each collaborator.